zendesk/ruby-kafka/README.md

 - **Kafka 2.5:** Everything that works with Kafka 2.4 should still work, but so far no features specific to Kafka 2.5 have been added.
 - **Kafka 2.6:** Everything that works with Kafka 2.5 should still work, but so far no features specific to Kafka 2.6 have been added.
 - **Kafka 2.7:** Everything that works with Kafka 2.6 should still work, but so far no features specific to Kafka 2.7 have been added.
+- **Kafka 2.8:** Everything that works with Kafka 2.7 should still work, but so far no features specific to Kafka 2.8 have been added.
+- **Kafka 3.0:** Everything that works with Kafka 2.8 should still work, but so far no features specific to Kafka 3.0 have been added.
+- **Kafka 3.1:** Everything that works with Kafka 3.0 should still work, but so far no features specific to Kafka 3.1 have been added.

 This library requires Ruby 2.1 or higher.